 How to identify excess inventory?

-Before, you might investigate the excess inventory manually, or use third-party inventory management software to automate your inventory management tasks.
-Now you can access the Manage Excess Inventory tool on your Amazon’s Seller Central dashboard for free.
+You might investigate the excess inventory manually, or use third-party inventory management software to automate your inventory management tasks.
+The easiest way is to access your Inventory Dashboard to manage your inventory and measure inventory health in your Seller Central account.

 In addition to Amazon’s built-in inventory management tool, here are more tips that could help you to avoid paying the FBA long-term storage fees for excess inventory: